swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

 ### Configure DVC to use the Storage Bucket

-Configure DVC to use the Storage Bucket on the cloud provider.
+Configure DVC to use the Storage Bucket on the cloud provider:

 === ":simple-googlecloud: Google Cloud"

     Configure DVC to use a Google Storage remote bucket.
 The `dvcstore` is a user-defined path on the bucket.
-You can change it if needed.
+You can change it if needed:

     ```sh title="Execute the following command(s) in a terminal"
     # Add the Google Storage remote bucket